-Scratch is a browser, open-source game engine free for anyone to use.
+Scratch is a browser-based open-source game engine free for anyone to use.

 Scratch uses block coding, meaning you can learn how to code using pre-programmed blocks, rather than typing out long lines of code to create a playable game.